Rebel Yell (song): In popular culture

-Scooter cover
+Scooter version

 In 1996, "Rebel Yell" was covered by German dance music band Scooter, released on 9 May by the labels Club Tools and Scorpio Music as the third single of their second album, Our Happy Hardcore (1996).
-It was a top-10 hit in Austria, Canada, Finland, Germany and the Netherlands.
+It was produced by the band and became a top-10 hit in Austria, Canada, Finland, Germany and the Netherlands.
 In the UK, the song reached number 30 on the UK Singles Chart.
-The B-side was "Euphoria".
+The B-side is the track "Euphoria".
+The accompanying music video was directed by Rainer Thieding and filmed in Prague, the Czech Republic.
+It was produced by Chopstick Films.

 Critical reception

 Daniel Booth from Melody Maker wrote, "Scooter subvert the reverence of rock and the pomposity of heavy metal, then shatter them in the blink of a maquillaged eye.
 This, unless you're asleep at the back, you'll realise is Billy Idol's 'Rebel Yell', technofied and amplified into dance oblivion.
 It is incessant and addictive, exhilarating and infectious, just like those Europopped-up versions of 'Smells Like Teen Spirit', 'Wonderwall' and (sodding) 'Zombie'."